-Suddenly, Wisconsin has become a powerhouse golf destination, as unlikely a place for extraordinary public play as Nebraska has become on the private side.
+Suddenly, Wisconsin has become a powerhouse golf destination, at least as unlikely a place for extraordinary public play as Nebraska has become.

 The state hit the big stage in 1988 when Pete Dye built Blackwolf Run’s original 18 at Destination Kohler.
 That begat another 18 holes and, several years later, 36 more for the resort at Whistling Straits, including the famous Straits Course on bluffs overlooking Lake Michigan.

-Erin Hills thrust Wisconsin deeper into golf’s spotlight when it hosted the U.S. Open in 2017, the same year the first 18 at Sand Valley Golf Resort opened, designed by Bill Coore and Ben Crenshaw (followed by a second course from David Kidd).
-These 126 holes, all within a few hours of each other, rival any other state’s collection of public courses.
+Erin Hills thrust Wisconsin deeper into golf’s spotlight when it hosted the U.S. Open in 2017, the same year the first 18 at Sand Valley Golf Resort opened, designed by Bill Coore and Ben Crenshaw (followed by a second course from David Kidd, Mammoth Dunes, in 2018).
+These 126 holes, all within a few hours of each other, easily rival any other state’s collection of public courses.

 That’s not even counting The Links at The Golf Courses of Lawsonia, a stunning preserve of classical architecture built in 1930 by William Langford and Theodore Moreau that’s equal to if not better than any of them.

-Lawsonia, a public course located in a rural, underpopulated area about 80 minutes west of Kohler (there’s a newer 18-hole course on property as well), is much more modest than its more extravagant company but not less memorable.
-Seemingly locked in time, the Links is a constellation of large, tilting green pads spaced across a spacious sylvan property, the first nine rising and falling through corridors of an old dairy farm, the second looping around a more level open field.
+Lawsonia, a public course located in a rural, underpopulated area about 80 minutes west of Kohler (there’s a newer 18-hole course on property as well), is modest compared to its more extravagant company but not less memorable.
+Seemingly locked in time, the Links is a constellation of large, tilting green pads studded across a spacious sylvan property, the first nine rising and falling through corridors of an old dairy farm, the second looping around a more level open field.

 Just a smattering of these masculine greens would make an impression.
-Placing such contrast in virtually every green complex, however, creates the kind of brash, binding thematic element that separates good and great courses, or at least confident design from cautious.
+Placing such contrast in virtually every green complex, however, creates the kind of brash, binding thematic element that separates good and great courses, and confident design from cautious.
 This is architecture with purpose and a clear point of view.

 You also have to play shots into them.
 Mimicking the sloping, kicking character of the land, the putting surfaces present cant and broken levels rather than oceanic movement.
 The plain, bold visage of their contours and surrounding hazard implores you to analyze from afar before pulling a club.

-Having 18 aesthetically vivid and intimidating greens nearly inoculates Lawsonia Links from any charge of weak holes.
-Nevertheless the run around the upper bend from the par-4 6th to the sweeping par-5 9th, including a par-3 (the 7th) that rivals any one-shotter in the state for distinctiveness, is worthy of special mention.
+Having 18 aesthetically vivid and intimidating greens on site inoculates Lawsonia Links from any charge of weak holes.
+Nevertheless the run around the upper bend from the par-4 6th to the sweeping par-5 9th is worthy of special mention.
+It includes the bewildering par-3 7th occupying a corner that’s as memorable as any little glen in the state but is just one of four simply excellent one-shot holes at the Links.

-From there the course rings home around the perimeter with three excellent, tough par-4’s and a gorgeous par-5 that manages to integrate everything you’ve just experienced.
+From there the course rings home around the perimeter with three excellent, tough par-4’s and a gorgeous par-5 that manages to integrate everything you’ve heretofore experienced.

 There’s so much to recommend at the Links.
 A superior, walkable natural property.
-The absence aggrandizement or of anything not pre-existing or golf related.
+The absence of aggrandizement or of anything not pre-existing or golf related (no caddies, million dollar cart barns, faux Irish manors).
 Affordable green fees ($35-$95).
 And most importantly, an architectural beauty with an iconic set of green complexes.

-If you’re coming to Wisconsin for golf, you won’t see the very best in the state unless you visit Lawsonia (94).
+If you’re coming to Wisconsin for a golf spectacle and a chance to play on a major tournament site, you’ve got options.
+If you’re coming for pure golf, you won’t have seen the best the state has unless you’ve visited Lawsonia (94).

 Green Lake/Fond du Lac